 4. Selective Distribution

 Selective distribution is when products are only distributed to a select number of outlets.
 Brands that distribute this way often have a more premium feel to their name.
 They can also enter deals with retailers to keep competing brands off their shelves.
 This type of distribution is a middle ground between intensive and exclusive distribution.

 Exclusive distribution is exactly what it sounds like-manufacturers agree to sell their product to exclusive distributors in order to distinguish their product as a high-ticket item.
 This strategy works for luxury items because what they lack in quantity of sales, they make up for with high price tags.
 Their branding finesse makes it so that there is no need to invest in multiple outlet locations or far-reaching distributors.
 People value their product enough to travel long distances to view their showrooms.

 As you can see, these different types of distribution channels have varying strengths and weaknesses.
-You will want to verify that the type of distribution you use makes sense for the products you are selling.
-By understanding the nuances of your distribution channels, you will also have a better understanding of what areas can be improved upon.
+You will want to verify that the type of distribution you use makes sense for the products you sell.
+By understanding the nuances of your distribution channels, you will also better understand what areas can be improved upon.

 Streamline Product Movement

 In every type of distribution strategy, streamlining product movement is very important for your business.
 Late or incomplete deliveries drastically hurt customer relations.
 Warehouse analytics company, Voxware, found that existing customers were 69% less likely to shop from a retailer again if their purchased item arrived more than two days late.